 If you’re coming from Hobart, head north up the Tasman Highway for about 150km until you see the signs for Freycinet Peninsula.

 Follow that and jump onto the Coles Bay Rd, which then becomes Freycinet Drive.
 Take that all the way through Coles Bay to the end where you’ll hit Wineglass Bay Carpark.
 The hike starts from there, so Bob’s your uncle, you’re good to go.

 Distance Covered / Duration

 The Freycinet Peninsula Circuit is 38km over 3 days and 2 nights, but definitely add on a few extras and treat yourself to the stunning walk up Mt Amos with even better views of Wineglass Bay.
-You can technically do this walk in two days, but beaches like that why would you rush it?
+You can technically do this walk in 2 days, but with beaches like that why would you rush it?

-If you want more, you can extend it by doing a one-night trip from Cooks Beach out to Bryans Corner and back again the next day.
+If you want more, you can extend it by doing a 1-night trip from Cooks Beach out to Bryans Corner and back again the next day.
 We didn’t have time to fit it in on this little escapade, but have heard it’s well worth the walk.